 Most lovers of fantasy fiction are well-acquainted with such classic works as J.R.R.
 Tolkien’s The Hobbit and The Lord of the Rings, Lewis Carroll’s Alice in Wonderland, L. Frank Baum’s The Wizard of Oz and C.S.
 Lewis’s Chronicles of Narnia.
 But what are some of the lesser-known but important works of fantasy literature as well as some modern classics?

-Its faux-medieval style was archiac even when Morris wrote it in the late nineteenth century and this makes it offputting to some modern readers, but patient readers and writers seeking to understand the roots of the genre will be rewarded.
+Its faux-medieval style was archaic even when Morris wrote it in the late nineteenth century and this makes it off-putting to some modern readers.
+Yet patient readers and writers seeking to understand the roots of the genre will be rewarded.

-- The Worm Ouroboros by E.R.
-Eddison also presents some linguistic challenges to its readers, but both J.R.R.
+This novel also may be challenging to some readers.
+Both J.R.R.
 Tolkien and C.S.
 Lewis were greatly influenced by this classic of high fantasy that is greatly influenced by Eddison’s studies of Norse myth.

-- A Wizard of Earthsea by Ursula K. LeGuin is a more modern classic and the first in renowned writer LeGuin’s series of five books about the boy wizard Ged and the Earthsea world he inhabits.
+A more modern classic and the first in renowned writer Le Guin’s series of five books about the boy wizard Ged, the pursuit of a shadow, and the Earthsea world Ged inhabits.